aceytok/odin-recipes/README.md

-This is a basic website, without CSS, to improve foundational HTML skills/knowledge.
+This is a basic website with simple recipes, without CSS and using links, ordered and unordered lists, and images, to improve foundational HTML skills/knowledge.